codeforsanjose/codeforsanjose-backend/README.md

 Dependencies:
 * Install PostgreSQL

 You can either follow their directions on their website [here](http://www.postgresql.org/download/macosx/) or you can use Homebrew (`brew install postgres`).
-I highly recommend using Homebrew.
-The output for the `brew install` command should include `plist` lines for starting postgres every time your Mac starts and for starting the database up initially.
+I highly recommend using Homebrew as an OS X package manager.
+If you choose to go the Homebrew route, the output for the `brew install` command should include `plist` lines for starting postgres every time your Mac starts and for starting the database up initially.
+If you do not go with Homebrew, then you'll need to Google around for the right default path that postgres installs to and use that for the right `plist` invocation.

 You'll then need to create the test user that Rails will use to run its migrations: